Governance is not about limiting freedom. The point is to be able to

 New Teams Admin Roles

-- Teams Communications Support Engineer: Access to advanced call analytics tool.
+functionality in Teams. - Teams Communications Support Engineer: Access to advanced call

 Office 365 Group Naming Policy